The courts are currently closed during the lockdown.

 The group size for informal social play is now limited to a maximum of six people by law.
 This means that you can meet up with no more than five other people from different households as long as you observe social distancing guidelines.

 Organised outdoor activity for larger groups, including coached sessions, club nights and competitions, is permitted by the Government as an exception to the limit of six so can continue as long as the coaching provider or event organisers follow the LTA Covid-19 secure guidelines.
-Attendees should not mingle in groups larger than six and should maintain social distance from those from other households.
+Attendees should not mingle in groups larger than six before and after the evant and should maintain social distance from those from other households.

 You should undertake a self-assesment sympton check before leaving home using the information on the NHS website.
 Do not play if you are symptomatic or living in a household with someone who has a possible or confirmed Covid-19 infection.
 If you develop symptoms after playing at the club, please follow the Test and Trace guidelines as set out on the Gov.uk website.